ill11umi/WebApparcgisJs/README.md

 HTML5
 GIS data in .geojson and .csv formats (place these in the data folder).
 Esri Feature Layer URLs, accessible with authentication, for displaying dynamic map layers.

+#### Note :Due to recent changes in Esri's authentication requirements, direct use of the ArcGIS API in this application was not feasible.
+Accessing certain feature layers requires user authentication, which prevents public sharing of these resources directly.
+Therefore, a specific authentication account was created exclusively for this project to allow secure access to these layers while preserving the necessary data privacy and project integrity.